 It’s important to remember to take care of your mind as well as your body and to get support if and when you need it.
 Stay in touch with family and friends over the phone or on social media.

 Think about things you can do during your time at home, such as cooking, reading, online learning or watching films.
 If you feel well enough you can take part in light exercise within your home or garden.

 When you are feeling better, remember that physical exercise can be good for your wellbeing.
 Look for online classes or courses that can help you take light exercise in your home.

 Looking after your mental wellbeing during coronavirus

 After staying at home (self-isolating and household isolation)

 If you stayed at home for 7 days because you had symptoms, you can return to work and your usual activities on the 8th day if you feel better and no longer have a high temperature.
-You must continue to abide by the advice for everyone to stay at home that has been issued by the Government to the entire population.
+You must continue to abide by the Scottish Government’s coronavirus advice.

-If anyone in your household has symptoms that haven’t improved after 7 days, phone 111.
+Phone 111 If anyone in your household has symptoms that haven’t improved after 7 days.